kubermatic/docs/content/kubeone/master/getting_started/aws/_index.en.md

 In this quick start we're going to show how to get started with KubeOne on AWS.
 We'll cover how to create the needed infrastructure using our example Terraform scripts and then install Kubernetes.
 Finally, we're going to show how to destroy the cluster along with the infrastructure.

-As a result, you'll get Kubernetes 1.16.1 High-Available (HA) clusters with three control plane nodes and three worker nodes.
+As a result, you'll get Kubernetes High-Available (HA) cluster with three control plane nodes and three worker nodes.

 ### Prerequisites

 To follow this quick start, you'll need:

-* `kubeone` v0.11.0 or newer installed, which can be done by following the `Installing KubeOne` section of [the README](https://github.com/kubermatic/kubeone/blob/master/README.md),
+* KubeOne v0.11.0 or newer installed, which can be done by following the Installing KubeOne section of [the README](https://github.com/kubermatic/kubeone/blob/master/README.md),
-* `terraform` v0.12.0 or later installed.
+* Terraform v0.12.0 or newer installed.
 Older releases are not compatible.
-The binaries for `terraform` can be found on the [Terraform website](https://www.terraform.io/downloads.html)
+The binaries for Terraform can be found on the [Terraform website](https://www.terraform.io/downloads.html)

 ## Setting Up Credentials

+{{% notice warning %}}
+The provided credentials are deployed to the cluster to be used by `machine-controller` for creating worker nodes.
+You may want to consider providing a non-administrator credentials to increase the security.
+{{% /notice %}}

-In order for Terraform to successfully create the infrastructure and for KubeOne to install Kubernetes and create worker nodes you need an [IAM account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) with the appropriate permissions.
+In order for Terraform to successfully create the infrastructure and for machine-controller to create worker nodes you need an [IAM account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) with the appropriate permissions.

 Once you have the IAM account you need to set `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables: